What is GERD?

 Dr. Welsh on LINX

-Dr. Welsh talks about how our practice is the only provider of LINX on the Western Slope
+Dr. Welsh talks about how our practice is the first to provide of LINX on the Western Slope

 85% of patients were free from dependence on daily reflux medication after treatment with LINX.
 Farewell to the pharmacy.